-It is the responsibility of the Applicant to ensure that all issues and questions surrounding the zoning and land use classification of a proposed site are clearly defined prior to Application Submission.
+It is the responsibility of tThe Applicant is responsible for to ensuringe that all issues and questions surrounding the zoning and land use classification of a proposed site are clearly defined prior to Application Submission.
 Any unclear or unresolved issues of zoning and land use could result in Threshold failure of the Application.